 Again, those are my preferences, and there isn’t a right or wrong answer here.

 Does Evaporated Milk Go Bad If Unopened?

 Generally speaking, if nothing went wrong in the production and storage of the can, the evaporated milk shouldn’t go bad.
-As long as the seam isn’t compromised, the product shouldn’t spoil because it’s in a sort of a sterile environment.
+As long as the seam isn’t compromised, the product shouldn’t spoil because it’s in a sort of sterile environment.

-That being said, don’t just assume that unopened evaporated milk can’t go bad.
+That said, don’t just assume that unopened evaporated milk can’t go bad.
 If anything, read the recommendations from the earlier question.
 At a certain point, you need to accept your loss and get rid of it.

 - Unopened evaporated milk can last for at least a couple of months past its date (assuming nothing bad happened to it)

 - Opened evaporated milk keeps for 2 to 5 days in the fridge in a closed container